uniwebcms/component-library-template/docs/1-understanding-components.md

 ## Development Best Practices

 Creating effective components requires attention to both code quality and user experience.
 Your components should be focused and maintainable, following standard React best practices while taking advantage of Uniweb's capabilities.
-Consider performance in your design - optimize render cycles, use appropriate image formats, and follow good practices for React development.
+Consider accesibility and responsiveness in your design.
+Let Uniweb take care of render cycles, image optimization, and dynamic data fetching.

 Accessibility should be a core consideration in your component development.
 Maintain semantic HTML structure and ensure your components work well with keyboard navigation.
 Support screen readers through appropriate ARIA attributes and follow WCAG guidelines to ensure your components are usable by everyone.

 Testing should cover various scenarios your components might encounter.
-Verify that your components work well with different types of content, display correctly across device sizes, and handle multilingual content appropriately.
+Verify that your components work well with different types of content, and display correctly across device sizes.
 Test search integration to ensure your content is properly indexed and discoverable.

 ## Next Steps

-As you continue developing with Uniweb, you might want to explore advanced component patterns, learn more about dynamic data loading, or understand the component lifecycle in depth.
+As you continue developing with the Uniweb Framework, you might want to explore advanced component patterns, learn more about dynamic data loading, or understand the component lifecycle in depth.
 Our documentation provides detailed guides on these topics, and our Discord community is always available to help you succeed with component development.

 Need help?
 Join our [Discord community](https://discord.gg/uniweb) or check the [documentation](https://docs.uniweb.dev).